ChiLiubio/microeco/README.md

 )
 ```

 Besides, some dependency packages of WGCNA are stored in Bioconductor.
-The tax4fun package
+The tax4fun package can be downloaded from http://tax4fun.gobics.de/
+and the correponding SILVA123 ref data is also required.